Waldemar Cierpinski: Career

 In Track & Field News World Rankings, Cierpinski was ranked first in the marathon in 1976 and 1980 and eighth in 1978 and 1983.

-Waldemar Cierpinski is now a member of the German Olympic Committee.
-Since 2007 Cierpinski has been an honorary member of the SG WiP Goettingen 06.
+Cierpinski is a member of the German Olympic Committee.
+Since 2007, Cierpinski has been an honorary member of the SG WiP Goettingen 06.
+He lives in Halle an der Saale.

 Drug allegations

 It is now well known that East Germany operated a state-sponsored system of providing performance-enhancing drugs to as many as 10,000 athletes from about 1968 to 1988.
 Cierpinski was implicated by East German track and field research files uncovered by Werner Franke at the Stasi headquarters in Leipzig in the late 1990s.

 As a result, 1976 silver medallist Frank Shorter has advocated the belief that Cierpinski cheated and has supported official review of past performances, i.e. considering stripping medals from athletes who are found later on to have cheated, as a deterrent to drug-cheats.
 Fourth-place finisher Don Kardong has also written that he believed Cierpinski was involved in the East German doping program.
-Shorter's allegations are very similar to those of Shirley Babashoff, who accused the East German women of drug cheating during the swimming events in the same Olympic Games, which was later substantiated by investigators in the PBS documentary, "Secrets of the Dead: Doping for Gold."
+Shorter's allegations are very similar to those of Shirley Babashoff, who accused the East German women of drug cheating during the swimming events in the same Olympic Games, which was later substantiated by investigators in the PBS documentary "Secrets of the Dead: Doping for Gold".